About Dr. Vickie Schafer

 - Relationship issues

-- Infertility, pregnancy loss, and assisted reproduction (including IVF, donor egg/sperm, gestational surrogacy)
+- Pregnancy loss and assisted reproduction (including IVF, donor egg/sperm, gestational surrogacy)

 My training and experience have resulted in my interest in ensuring that clients with a broad range of difficulties utilize their patterns of strengths to achieve their goals.
 My experience in schools has helped me to complete evaluations that are useful to students, parents, and teachers.
 I understand how to access special education and Section 504 services effectively.
 Additionally, I can ascertain whether extended time or other accommodations would benefit a student in college entrance exams and develop a plan for college accommodations.
 Providing practical and effective recommendations based on an individual’s pattern of strengths and weaknesses is my ultimate goal in completing assessments.